Super Bowl LVI: Pre-game ceremonies

+A formation of fighter and attack aircraft from past and present perform a flyover during the National Anthem at Super Bowl LVI, Feb.
+13, 2022, over SoFi Stadium in Inglewood, Calif.
+The formation, led by a P-51 Mustang from the Air Force Heritage Flight Foundation, also featured each of Air Combat Command's single-ship jet demonstration teams: the F-35A Lightning II, F-22 Raptor, F-16 Viper, and A-10 Thunderbolt II.
+The formation was flown in celebration of the 75th Anniversary of the United States Air Force.

 Country singer Mickey Guyton performed "The Star-Spangled Banner", making her the first black female country singer to perform the national anthem at the game.
 She was backed by several background singers and a pianist.
 Jhené Aiko, accompanied by harpist Gracie Sprout, performed "America the Beautiful".
 Sandra Mae Frank performed both songs in American Sign Language alongside Guyton and Aiko, with full coverage of the ASL performance available on the NBC Sports app.
 Mary Mary, accompanied by the Youth Orchestra of Los Angeles, performed "Lift Every Voice and Sing".
 Electronic music producer Zedd served as DJ during pre-game warmups.
 The flyover was conducted by a 5-plane formation by the USAF Air Combat Command demonstration teams with an A-10 Thunderbolt II, an F-16 Fighting Falcon, an F-22 Raptor, and an F-35 Lightning II as well as a P-51 Mustang representing the Air Force Heritage Flight.
 Former tennis player Billie Jean King then participated in the coin toss ceremony, honoring the 50th anniversary of Title IX, the federal civil rights law prohibiting sex discrimination in education programs.
 Dwayne Johnson introduced both teams using his persona as The Rock from the WWE.